aliadalal/medical_abstract_classification/README.md

 ## EVALUATION
 The evaluation section displays the results of model performance including confusion matrix heatmap.
 ## SAVE
-The save section saves the model and vectors to deployment directory using pickle, where it can be accessed by the application to serve up inference.
+The save section saves the model and vectors to deployment directory, where it can be accessed by the application to serve up inference.

 NOTE: The notebook is stored in /source and models are stored in /models directory.
 Dataset is stored in /dataset folder.
 ## INFERENCE APPLICATION